d5-ai/delphi-api/README.md

 ## Listener

-Switch to listener branch, push to heroku
+Switch to listener branch, push to heroku using `git push heroku listener:master`

 ### Stop